ConvertKit/convertkit-membermouse/README.md

 # Kit for MemberMouse

-Welcome to the Kit (formerly ConvertKit) MemberMouse Addon for WordPress repository on GitHub.
+Welcome to the Kit MemberMouse Addon for WordPress repository on GitHub.
 Here you can view the plugin source code, review open issues, and see releases of the plugin.

 **If you're not a developer, please download the plugin from [WordPress.org](https://wordpress.org/plugins/convertkit-membermouse/).
 Downloading and installing directly from GitHub will not work.**